 Of course, the ships’ features might not matter if the routes were boring.
-Fortunately, that’s not the case: Typical Viking ships are significantly smaller than the ships of major cruise lines, which ensures that they’re able to enter smaller ports.
+Fortunately, that’s not the case: typical Viking ships are significantly smaller than the ships of major cruise lines, (like Viking Polaris, Viking Octanis, Viking Sun, and Viking Star), which ensures that they’re able to enter smaller ports during Viking expeditions.
 As a result, Viking Cruises offer incredible itineraries with unmatched onboard amenities.

 1. The True Meaning Of “All-Inclusive”

 If you’ve cruised before, you know that Viking Ocean cruises are…well, expensive.
 You can expect to pay several thousand dollars for your trip (although rates vary greatly by route and month), which seems costly compared to the $500-600 rates you’d find from other cruise companies.

 However, once you’ve paid, you don’t need to spend much more.
 Your fare includes a shore excursion in each port of call (including all port charges and government taxes), onboard meals with beer and wine, Wi-Fi access, self-service laundry, spa access, and 24-hour room service.

 Viking estimates that their amenities are worth about $200, per guest, per day.
 To get that value, you’ll have to use as many of the onboard services as possible, but it beats constantly taking out your wallet for things like internet access and port fees.